sympower/dt-data-load-tool/docs/website/docs/running-in-production/tracing.md

 The data available in Sentry makes finding and documenting bugs easy, allowing you to easily find bottlenecks and profile data extraction, normalization, and loading.

-`dlt` adds a set of additional tags (e.g., pipeline name, destination name) to the Sentry data.
+`data_load_tool` adds a set of additional tags (e.g., pipeline name, destination name) to the Sentry data.

 Please refer to the Sentry [documentation](https://docs.sentry.io/platforms/python/data-collected/).